Skip to main content

 Configuration

 The configuration of the bridge is achieved by providing a configuration file following the JSON schema below.
 You can modify the configuration file using the MQTT API for the Azure Eventhub Bridge.
-This is described in detail here.
+This is described in detail control api and here.
 Another option is to use the user interface provided with the Cedalo Mosquitto Platform, which provides a webpage to modify and update the configuration.
-This option is described below in the Platform UI section
+This option is described below in the Bridges Platform UI section

 Configuration File Format

-The configuration consist of three main parts:
+The configuration consist of three main parts as well as optional schemaMappings:

 • eventhubs: define one or several Azure EventHubs resources (Eventhubs)